DuncanRuns/Hermes/README.md

 ### Disabling Features

-Certain features of Hermes may be disabled by other mods, which may be wanted for security reasons.
-The following features can be disabled:
+Certain features of Hermes may be disabled by other mods.

-- `playlog`
-- `ghost`

 To disable features, add the following to your mod's `fabric.mod.json`:

 ```json
 {